This blog was originally published by Ted Mahsun on May 3, 2018. It was last updated on August 12, 2020 by Gretchen Pawloski.

 By combining the best features of three ServiceRocket apps, Confluence admins can easily build a “Password Manager” page to consolidate passwords stored on different pages across multiple spaces in one easily accessible and convenient location.

-Security and Encryption for Confluence is built to protect sensitive or restricted information by allowing admins to encrypt, manage and audit passwords or other sensitive information.
+Security and Encryption for Confluence Cloud is built to protect sensitive or restricted information by allowing admins to encrypt, manage and audit passwords or other sensitive information.
 Use the Secure Macro to encrypt password data and display it as a simple inline button.

-Using dynamic forms and metadata, Scaffolding Forms and Templates for Confluence structures data, making it easy to summarize, evaluate and create business insights and reporting.
+Using dynamic forms and metadata, Scaffolding Forms and Templates for Confluence Cloud structures data, making it easy to summarize, evaluate and create business insights and reporting.